Pearl Ridge Gdns and Twr

 No analysis available

-This feature is directly confirmed in the public remarks.
-The language is explicit and repeated, so confidence is very high.
+This feature is directly confirmed in the remarks.
+The building is explicitly described as having security patrol, so this is a strong positive match.

 No analysis available